 - How do individual differences in these cognitive and affective processes promote prosocial behavior or increase risk for antisocial behavior in adolescents?

-Broadly, through answering these questions I hope to better understand how developmental neuroscience may inform our ethical and legal conceptions of rationality, agency, motivation, and moral culpability.
+Through answering these questions I hope to better understand how developmental neuroscience may inform our ethical and legal conceptions of agency, rationality, motivation, and moral culpability.